-- Rekordbox DJ Software – Unlike other controllers in the market this one comes with the full version of the software.
+- Rekordbox DJ Software – Unlike other controllers in the market this one comes with full version software included.
 This can save you a considerable amount of money.

 - Tutorial Feature – Comes with a specifically designed tutorial for beginners.
 It covers setup and also basic controls.
 For veterans, it may not seem like much.
 For those starting out, it will make that initial learning curve much smoother.

 - Long Pitch Fader – For its size, it offers a much longer pitch fader than Pioneer has done in the past.
 For DJs looking to master beatmatching by ear, this longer pitch fader will make it easier to make fine adjustments to perfect your mix.

 - Smaller Mixer Section – The central mixer section feels a little too compact.
 For those with big hands, it can get a bit fiddly.

 The Pioneer DJ DDJ 400 is the beginner Pioneer DJ controller for Rekordbox DJ software.
 It’s the successor to the very popular Pioneer DDJ RB but it does have some notable changes and improvements from that model.